Birdy Hour with Sirena Lao: SF Bay National Wildlife Refuges, Introduction, Challenges, and How to Help

 Calabazas and San Tomas Aquino creeks meet the salt ponds.
 Credit: Valley Water

-Learn about how creek flows affect restoring tidal marshes from Michael MacWilliams of FlowWest, who has modeled hydrodynamics where the Calabazas and San Tomas Aquino creeks meet the salt ponds in northern San Jose as part of Valley Water’s project to connect those creeks with Pond A4.
+Learn how creek flows and sediments can benefit restoring tidal marshes from Michael MacWilliams of FlowWest, who has modeled hydrodynamics where the Calabazas and San Tomas Aquino creeks adjoin the salt ponds in northern San Jose.
+His work informs Valley Water’s project to connect those creeks with an Alviso pond in the Restoration Project.

-Learn about San Francisco Bay breeding waterbirds from USGS, which has looked at South Bay avocets, stilts and terns to understand how their abundance has changed since the inception more than 20 years ago of the Restoration Project, as well as the effect on birds of predators and of constructing nesting islands.
-(The talk may be rescheduled if needed based on agency staffing.)
+Learn about San Francisco Bay breeding waterbirds from Dr. Josh Ackerman of USGS, who has looked at South Bay avocets, stilts and terns to understand how their abundance has changed since the inception more than 20 years ago of the Restoration Project.
+He has also examined the effect on birds of predators and the utility of various management actions to maintain and expand waterbird numbers as former industrial salt ponds are restored to tidal wetlands.

 Lunch and Learn Science: Feeding sediment to grow tidal marsh - the Eden Landing Strategic Placement Project - U.S. Army Corps and USGS

-Dredged sediments are loaded on a scow bound for Eden Landing.
+Dredged sediments are loaded to boat to Eden Landing.
 Credit: U.S. Army Corps of Engineers

-Dredged sediments are loaded on a scow bound for Eden Landing.
+Dredged sediments are loaded to boat to Eden Landing.
 Credit: U.S. Army Corps of Engineers

 Lunch and Learn Science: Benefits for Project Monitoring and Decision-making: the Wetlands Regional Monitoring Program and the South Bay Salt Pond Restoration Project – Christina Toms, WRMP & Donna Ball, Restoration Project